12 Places to Sell Used DVDs for Cash Online (and Locally)

-If you need to make money, one of the easiest ways to do so is by selling items you no longer use.
+If you need to make money, one of the easiest ways to do so is by selling CDs and movies you no longer use.

 DVDs are a perfect first choice, especially if you use a streaming service like Netflix or Hulu for entertainment.